kartikver15gr8/kartikver15gr8/README.md

 ### :man_technologist: About Me :
 **I am a Full Stack Developer, and diving deeper into WEB3.0!** <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">**.**

 🧡 **I love being creative and bring efficiency to my work.
 Technology fascinates me so much, I love solving problems, building an optimized solution, and being creative in any task of mine is an obsession for me.
-I love reading books! learning new things, communicating with people, building network.
+I love reading books! learning new things, communicating with people, building network.!**
-I always try to be productive and learn daily!**

 👀 **I’m an engineering student, pursuing my B.Tech with Information Technology from MITS college.
 Technologies like Blockchain & Web3, Data Science and ML, Fullstack development, Internet Of Things, and many more fascinates me.
 I also write blogs, and love communicating and interacting with people.**